by Chris Wayan, 2011-12

 Duskring Crater is the biggest in the world--a rayed, double-walled structure nearly 1000 km (600 mi) across.
 Better yet, you get to see the spectacle--black jagged fangs silhouetted against the dull glow in the west--bronze now, brightening to gold.
 It's a hard climb up the wall, but you've toughened up by now--and lost, I suspect, a lot of weight.

-And that water steams into dry frigid air.
+What open water there is, steams into dry frigid air.
 From that fuming ring, a plume of dense, cold fog blows west all the way into the eveside ahead of us.
-Reaching Duskring at all from the west is dangerous--and of course most explorers tried the shortest route.
+Reaching Duskring at all from the west is dangerous--and of course most explorers came from there, it's by far the shortest route.
 The inner crater, especially the sunward, downwind shore, is often fogged in.
 Thick, black, blind and starless, unsurveyable, unnavigable.
 Fatally so: since the crater was first spotted centuries ago, the Libratian expression for suicidal recklessness is "s/he wants to plumb Lake Duskring."

-We'll skirt that part--follow the south side of the rim until the fog starts to spill out ahead of us like a boiling pot.
-Then it's time to zoom down the great slope and parallel the fog-streamers from a safe distance.
+We'll skirt the death fog--follow the south side of the rim until the fog starts to spill out ahead of us like a boiling pot, forced by the westbound wind.
+Ahead the ridge, our highway, vanishes into fuming dark.
+Time for us to to leave!
+Turn southwest, zooming down the great slope, then parallel the fog-streamers from a safe distance.

 You'll probably find that first red flash of sun blinding, though it's no fiercer than a campfire; you've been in the dark far too long.
-Native explorers cross the night faster than you do, of course, but even they take a few weeks; it's 14,000 km (9,000 mi)!
-If you tried it Earth style, on foot or by dogsled, you'd starve like Scott.
-The trip would take a year.
+Native explorers, being better fliers, cross the night faster than you do, of course, but even they take a few weeks; it's 14,000 km (9,000 mi)!
+If you tried it Earth style, on foot or by dogsled, you'd starve like Scott; the trip would take a year or more.
 No one could carry enough food.
 Or sanity.
 You'd run out of one or the other.

-All in all, not a pleasant way to spend a vacation!
+All in all, not an easy way to spend a vacation!

 Two paths shorter and safer than the Scarline cross the nightside too:

 Because South Rift cuts across the night well past the storms of the border into the central zone of cold, clear skies, it has Libratia's best combination of excellent seeing and feasible supply lines--if only just feasible.
 So one of the way-shelters in the middle of the route is much more elaborate than usual: a small observatory!
-Three modest scopes and a few shivering astronomers!
-But scholars all over Libratia vie for the chance to shiver.
+Three modest scopes and a few shivering astronomers.
+But scholars all over Libratia vie for the chance to shiver, in exchange for scope-time.
 Travelers drop off food and supplies, and carry out data.

 The North Rift crosses east-west at about 60° north.
 It looks much like the southern rift, but it's much shorter and continuously ice-free, allowing surface travel and trade in heavy goods.
 You could build a railroad if you were that sort of 19th Century person.